 Location: Wang Lang Market, 45 Arun Amarin Rd, Khwaeng Siriraj, Khet Bangkok Noi, Krung Thep Maha Nakhon 10700, Thailand

-If you’re up for a different market that is even more off the tourist trail, we’d suggest that you head to the Maeklong Train Market.
+Note: If you’re up for a different market we’d suggest that you head to the Maeklong Train Market.
 It has an active train running through it!
-So another great spot for those Instagram pics.
+It’s another great spot for those Instagram pics.
+The Maeklong Railway Market used to be totally off the tourist trail, but that has changed in recent years.

 Khao San Road